hapax/hapax.github.io/assets/alien-maths.md

 If linguistic universalism is too strong, there is a *cognitive universalism* which seems much more defensible (and which, in fairness, is closer to what most universalists believe).
-Human brains are more or less the same.
-Language and culture can be viewed as *interfaces* between the IO of reality and our relatively invariant cognitive hardware.
+Human brains are more or less the same, and language and culture can be viewed as *interfaces* between the IO of reality and our relatively invariant cognitive hardware.
 Interfaces differ, since reality differs (sub-Saharan Africa is not Nunangat), and even given these differences, the choice of interface is radically non-unique.